 The aging workforce in Oregon presents significant challenges, particularly in sectors with a high concentration of older employees.
 A report to the Oregon Legislative Assembly highlights that one-third of the workforce in certain sectors is nearing retirement within a decade.
 Industries most affected include health care and social assistance, manufacturing, and education.
-In 2022, 24% of all jobs in Oregon were held by workers aged 55 and older.8 Notably, real estate and manufacturing are above the average with 29% and 26% of the workforce above the age of 55, respectively.
+In 2022, 24% of all jobs in Oregon were held by workers aged 55 and older.8 Notably, real estate and manufacturing are above the average with 29% and 26% of the workforce above the age of 55, respectively, and the healthcare workforce is at the average (24%).